-Humans are highly sociable beings and need to be able to communicate effectively, both in written and verbal forms.
-Although not as commonly used as it was in the past, writing continues to be one of the most popular forms of communication, with billions of texts, emails, and instant messages sent every day.
-It is really important that children develop correct spelling practices from a young age, as this will enable them to process, retain and relay information naturally.
+Humans are highly sociable beings and need to be able to communicate effectively, in both written and verbal forms.
+Even in a digital age, where handwriting may be less common practice, writing remains one of our main forms of communication, with billions of texts, emails, and instant messages sent every day.
+It is really important that children learn correct spelling practices and avoid spelling mistakes from a young age, as this will enable them to process, retain and relay information more easily.

-Learning how to spell can also have a huge impact on how well children are able to read!
+Learning how to spell can also have a huge impact on children’s reading comprehension and phonics.
 When a child is able to recognise written words by the way they’re spelt, they can quickly identify the relationship between the words they’re reading and the meaning behind them.
 It will also improve general decoding skills, as your child will progressively learn that the same word can have multiple meanings, therefore enabling them to recognize not only the word itself, but also its intended meaning. 📚

-Spelling is an important skill to develop in relation to phonetics (sounds) as it teaches children how to correctly link distinct sounds to the correct letters, helping them to learn the differences between, for example, vowels and consonants - which is crucial to children improving their articulation. 📖
+Spelling is an important skill to develop in relation to phonetics (sounds) and phonemic awareness.
+It teaches children how to correctly link distinct sounds to the correct letters, helping them to learn the differences between, for example, vowels and consonants - which is crucial to children improving their articulation. 📖

 Functional skills can be defined as attributes that can be used in many different settings.
 A functional skill linked to spelling can be something like making lists.
-Whether writing a to do list or a letter to Santa 🎅, spelling is perhaps the key skill to have in order to transmit clear instructions - this is especially important if shared with others!
+Whether writing a to-do list or a letter to Santa 🎅, spelling is one of the key skills to have in order to transmit clear instructions.
+This is especially important if shared with others!

-Spelling can impact how well we share and understand information, whether we record it for ourselves (for example, in note-taking form), or to offer information to others, like creating a plan or a step-by-step guide on how to achieve something.
-If we fail to use correct spelling, this may result in miscommunication!
+Applying correct spelling rules can impact how well we share and understand information, whether we record it for ourselves (for example, in note-taking form), or to offer information to others, (like creating a plan or a step-by-step guide on how to achieve something).
+If we fail to use correct spelling, or allow spelling errors, this may result in miscommunication!

-Spelling has in many ways become easier than ever, with technology being at the forefront of most educational and professional methods of work.
+Spelling has in many ways become easier than ever, with corrective technology being at the forefront of most educational and professional methods of work.
 Features such as built-in autocorrect tools can easily make us feel as though spelling is not a necessary skill to have.
 However, technology isn’t always right!

-The ability to spell therefore enhances our attention to detail and enables us to spot mistakes in others’ work, who may have relied on autocorrect - it’s not always their friend!
+The ability to spell therefore improves our attention to detail and enables us to spot mistakes in others’ work, who may have relied on autocorrect - it’s not always their friend!

 Life doesn’t come with a spellchecker!
 Prepare your child for that with regular spelling practice.

-Finally, we believe it’s important to touch on the future.
 Spelling plays a big role in how we present ourselves to others.
-Whether we’re taking part in a writing competition or applying for an extracurricular activity or club, showing correct spelling practices can have a lasting impact on someone’s impression of us!
+Whether we’re taking part in a writing competition or applying for an extracurricular activity or club, showing correct English spelling practices can have a lasting impact on someone’s impression of us!

-The development of spelling skills contributes to a secure educational foundation, which will be needed at all times throughout children’s educational and professional journeys.
-By establishing a strong, well-rounded set of basic skills, we are ensuring that children are set up for success!
+The development of spelling skills contributes to a secure educational foundation, which will be needed at all times throughout a person’s educational and professional journeys.
+By establishing a strong, well-rounded set of basic spelling skills, we are ensuring that children are set up for success!

-We do hope you’ve enjoyed finding out more about the benefits of spelling and why it is crucial for children to develop this skill from a young age!
-If you’d like your children to start actively improving their spelling skills, you can sign up for a free, 7-day trial of our reading and writing program today!
+We hope you’ve enjoyed finding out more about the benefits of spelling and why it is crucial for children to develop this skill from a young age!